FinleyMorris/My-First-Repo/project folder/README.md

 PROJECT NAME

 BY (TEAM NAME)
-MEMBERS: Finley Morris, (LIST OF MEMBERS)
+MEMBERS: Finley Morris, Matt McConachie, (LIST OF MEMBERS)

 OVERVIEW OF GAME
 What is your game about?
 What are its key mechanics?
 What are its main narrative